google/filament/libs/matdbg/README.md

 ## Setup for Android

 Rebuild Filament for Android after enabling a CMake option called FILAMENT_ENABLE_MATDBG.
-Note that CMake is invoked from several places for Android (both gradle and our easy build script), so the most pragmatic and reliable way of doing this is to simply hack `filament/CMakeLists.txt` and `filament-android/CMakeLists.txt` by replacing OFF with ON.
+Note that CMake is invoked from several places for Android (both gradle and our easy build script), so one pragmatic and reliable way of doing this is to simply hack `CMakeLists.txt` and `filament-android/CMakeLists.txt` by unconditionally setting FILAMENT_ENABLE_MATDBG to ON.

 After rebuilding Filament with the option enabled, ensure that internet permissions are enabled in your app by adding the following into your manifest as a child of the `<manifest>` element.